-Mscdex is a CD-ROM "redirector" that enables CD-ROM access from the MS-DOS.
+Mscdex is a "redirector" that enables CD-ROM access from the MS-DOS.

-The mscdex or mscdexnt commands are external commands that are available in the below versions of Microsoft operating systems as mscdex.exe or mscdexnt.exe.
+Mscdex or mscdexnt are external commands that are available for the following versions of Microsoft operating systems as mscdex.exe or mscdexnt.exe.

 |/E||Tells MSCDEX.exe to use expanded memory.|

 |/V||Displays information on memory usage when you boot your PC.|

 |/L:<drive letter>||Specifies the drive letter you want to assign the first CD-ROM drive.
 Such as D:|

 |/S||Allows the CD-ROM to be shared on MS-NET based systems.|

 |/K (Japanese)||Tells MSCDEX.EXE to use any KANJI file structures if present rather than the default of alphanumeric file structures.|

 When loading the MSCDEX line in Windows 3.x, make sure to define the LASTDRIVE= statement with a line similar to "LASTDRIVE=Z" line.

 Below is an example of how the MSCDEX line should look in your autoexec.bat: